llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 > TODO: Define.

-### Lds Variables
+### LDS Variables

 > TODO: LDS variables, one variable but multiple kernels with distinct
 > lifetimes, is that possible in LLVM?
 >
-> Could allow the `llvm.dbg.def` intrinsic to refer to a global, and use that
+> Could allow the `llvm.dbg.def` intrinsic to refer to a global and use that
 > to define live ranges which live in functions and refer to storage outside
 > of the function.
 >
-> I would expect tha LDS variables would have no `!dbg.default` and instead have
+> I would expect that LDS variables would have no `!dbg.default` and instead
-> `llvm.dbg.def` in each function that can access it.
+> have `llvm.dbg.def` in each function that can access it.
 The bounded lifetime
 > segment would have an expression that evaluates to the location of the LDS
 > variable in the specific subprogram.
 For a kernel it would likely be an
 > absolute address in the LDS address space.
 Each kernel may have a different